Categories

 Freestyle dance might seem like a world of chaos from afar, but once you’re in it, with the right tools and mindset, it becomes a universe waiting to be explored, one move at a time.

-Dive into the vibrant tapestry of my life.
-From the logical corridors of software engineering to the rhythmic pulse of dance floors, from martial arts mats to meditative stillness, this journey unravels the multifaceted existence of an individual ever on the quest for self-discovery and purpose.
-Welcome to a narrative that blurs the lines between discipline, art, and personal evolution.
+From the logical corridors of software engineering to the rhythmic pulse of dance floors, from martial arts mats to meditative stillness, follow me on my journey that blurs the lines between discipline, art, and personal growth.

 1. From Code to Choreography

 It’s probably an unexpected start, but my first professional steps echoed with the clicks of keyboards rather than dance shoes.
-Taking after my father, I ventured into the engineering world and proudly wore the title of software engineer.
-Even as I transitioned away from this high-paying field to chase a deeper sense of fulfilment, the logical lens I developed during my programming days remains deeply ingrained.
+Taking after my father, I ventured into the engineering world and earned the title of software engineer.
+I transitioned away from this lonesome field in which your only friend is the screen to chase a more profound sense of fulfilment.
+But the logical lens I developed during my programming days remains deeply ingrained – for which I am eternally grateful.
 Now, I perceive the world through a unique fusion of artistry and structured logic, seeing patterns, algorithms, and sequences not just in code but in the ebb and flow of life itself.

 2. Martial Arts – FraGue’s Dojo of Discipline and Determination

-My introduction to discipline began on the mats of Judo, in my teen years.
+My introduction to discipline (or getting shit done – as I prefer to call it) began on the mats of Judo, in my teen years.
 What started as a youthful hobby evolved into a competitive pursuit, with a few national-level youth accolades to my name.
-But as the competitive heat rose, the essence of the art started waning.
+But as the competitive nature of the sport started to dominate, my appreciation of it faded away.
 Yet, the discipline and physicality rooted themselves deep within.
 Later, decades on, I felt the familiar pull of martial arts and stepped back into the realm with a fresh perspective.
 I first came across Kickboxing and later Tai Chi Chuan, Wing Tsun and Eskrima, but sadly time constraints shorted those journeys.
 Immersing myself in ancient Kung Fu traditions, I now learn at the International Lau Family Hung Kuen Kung Fu Academy in Salzburg.

 3. Beat by Beat: FraGue’s Dance Evolution

 The rhythm first found me in 1999 at Tanzschule Seifert in Salzburg.
 Ballroom dancing was my first love, and I even tried my hand at some competitions.
 But the real transformation came when I chanced upon a breaking class.
 The allure of acrobatic moves and street style was irresistible.
 Before I knew it, the ballroom took a backseat.
 An injury once paused my dance journey, pushing me towards hip-hop, house, and krumping.
-This diversified my dance palette, later leading me to theatre productions with dance troupes like Nobulus and Hungry Sharks.
-Alongside, my wife and I spun stories of motion with our own company, Artfeeders.
+This diversified my dance palette, later leading me to dance in theatre productions with dance troupes like Nobulus and Hungry Sharks.

 4. From Passion to Profession: The Rookies at Work Story

 2014 was a hallmark year.
-Alongside Mike Tike and Cosmic, I breathed life into Rookies at Work GmbH, a venture born from our shared passion for breaking.
-Our flagship event, Circle Industry, soon became a hallmark for international breaking battles in Salzburg.
+Alongside Mike Tike and Cosmic, I founded Rookies at Work GmbH, a venture born from our shared passion for breaking.
+Our flagship event, Circle Industry, soon became the biggest international breaking battle in Austria.
 Being the agency doing the Red Bull BC One Cyphers in Austria and later Red Bull Dance Your Style Austria added more feathers to our cap.
 With time, our repertoire expanded to encompass social media and advertising.
-But there came a time when I had to step back, prioritize my art, and recalibrate.
+But there came a time when stepped back to prioritize my art.
 Today, I’ve rejoined the ranks, albeit in a different capacity – speaking as a regular employee instead of a shareholder, ensuring I’m grounded at home for my young daughter and wife.
 More about this part of the journey will follow later.

 5. An Affair with Fantasy – RPGs and LARPs

-Way before beats took over, role-playing games (RPGs) dominated my leisure hours.
+Way before dance took over, role-playing games (RPGs) dominated my leisure hours.
 DSA, Shadowrun, and Vampire: The Masquerade were my gateways to otherworldly realms.
 LARPs, akin to improv theatre without an audience, followed suit.
-Organizing a few LARPs, I unearthed a penchant for orchestrating narratives, a passion that probably sowed the seeds for my theatre and film projects later.
+Organizing a few LARPs, I unearthed my interest for orchestrating stories, a passion that probably sowed the seeds for my theatre and film projects later.

 Swirling weapons have a meditative charm, blending the finesse of dance with martial prowess.
 This synergy of my twin passions – dance and martial arts – feels like home.
 And what’s more exhilarating than setting the props aflame?
 My go-tos for a fiery spectacle are the Nunchucks and the staff, but when not burning, I sometimes indulge in fluid routines with short sticks and knives.
-Some day I will also learn the rope dart or meteor hammer.
+Someday, I will also learn rope darts or meteor hammers.

 Alongside my better half, I embarked on a mission: founding an association dedicated to the cause of freelance artists.
-We’re committed to uncovering and imparting methods that enable artists to sustainably monetize their talents without succumbing to burnout.
+We’re committed to uncovering and imparting methods enabling artists to sustainably monetize their talents without burning out.

-The association carries on the name Artfeeders, which was originally the project name of our productions.
-Given that the name perfectly suits the association’s topic, we decided to stick with it.
+The association continues under the name Artfeeders, which was originally the project name of our productions.
+Since the name perfectly suits the association’s topic, we decided to stick with it.

 Part of this challenge is also staying on top of potentially harmful developments in our society and ensuring I am ready to deal with them if the need to protect the family arises.

-While dance always involved the rhythmic movement of my body, I discovered another rhythm that beckoned me: the rhythm of words.
 When the beats of fatherhood started playing, the need to be around my daughter took center stage.
 The tours, the travel, the on-the-road lifestyle weren’t conducive to the nurturing environment I wanted to provide.
 And thus, pivoting from the stage’s spotlight to the soft glow of my laptop, I began to craft sentences and paragraphs instead of steps and choreographies.
+I already ran a blog before that, so the transition was not a hard one.

 I published Dance Smart and, together with Da Bürgermasta, Performance Skills.
 These are not only manuals or guides but a glimpse into my view of the art that defined me.
 Already stepping into this field, the opportunity to join the editorial team of one of the biggest brands in dance came up, and I took the leap of faith into yet uncharted territory.
 Somehow it worked.